-Course Specifications From the academic year 2019-2020 up to and including the academic year Causality and Missing Data (C002881) Due to Covid 19, the education and assessment methods may vary from the information displayed in the schedules and course details.
-Any changes will be communicated on Ufora.
-Course size (nominal values; actual values may depend on programme) Credits 5.0 Study time 150 h Contact hrs 62.5h Course offerings and teaching methods in academic year 2021-2022 A (semester 2) English Gent seminar: coached exercises 2.5h group work 17.5h lecture 22.5h seminar: practical PC room 20.0h classes Lecturers in academic year 2021-2022 Vansteelandt, Stijn WEO2 lecturer-in-charge Dukes, Oliver WEO2 co-lecturer Offered in the following programmes in 2021-2022 crdts offering Master of Science in Statistical Data Analysis 5 A Teaching languages English Keywords Causal inference, Experimental studies, Missing data, Observational studies, Selection bias Position of the course To enable the master to - recognize diverse forms of bias, due to missing data, confounding and selection bias, in statistical analyses - · avoid such biases through study design - correct for such biases through statistical data analysis.
-This course provides an excellent training in scientific thinking.
-This course builds on Analysis of continuous data' Contents This course offers a thorough investigation of statistical methods for causal inference from experimental and observational data.
-This methodology has wide applications in epidemiology, clinical studies, public health, agriculture, sociology, pedagogy, demography, economics...
-In the first part of this course, a general causal theory will be introduced which will enable a systematic study of different important types of bias in the statistical analysis of experimental and observational data.
+From the academic year 2019-2020 up to and including the academic year confounders.

+Causality and Missing Data (COO2881)

+Course size burse size (nominal values; actual values may depend on programme) Credits 5.0 Study time 150 h Contact hrs 62.5h Course offerings in acade - Ennic year 2023-2024 Lecturers in academic ye ar 2023-2024 Offered in the following programmes in 2023-2024 crdts offering Teaching languages English Keywords Causal inference, Ex perimental studies, Missing data, Obse rvational studies, Selection bias Position of the course To enable the maste er to recognize diverse forms of bias, due to missing data, confounding and selection bias, in statistical - through study design ases through statistical data analysis. an excellent training in scientific thin kina This course builds on Analysis of continuous data' Contents This course offers a thorough investigation of statistical m ethods for causal inference from experimental and observational data.
+This methodology has wide emiology, clinical studies, public health pedagogy, demogra phy, economics his course, a general causal theory will enable a systematic study of different important types of bias in the statistical analysis of experimental and observational data.
 Epidemiological concepts such as direct causal effect, indirect causal effect, confounding, selection bias and intermediate variables will be formally defined using potential outcomes and made intuitive using causal diagrams.
-Biases due to missing data in empirical studies and due to inappropriate adjustment for intermediate variables and time-dependent confounders will be studied as special cases of this general causal theory rather than as separate cases.
-Next, several techniqies for confounding adjustment in point treatment studies are discussed: standard regression adjustment, standardisation and propensity score based methods that use subclassification, matching, regression or inverse weighting, as well as the use of machine learning.
-The third part of the course focuses on mediation analysis.
-It discusses controlled direct effects, natural direct and indirect effects, the mediation formula, natural (Approved) 1 effect models and finally techniques for handling time-varying confounding: inverse weighting and G-estimation.
-In the fourth part of this course, we will introduce marginal structural models for the analysis of time-dependent exposures in the presence of time-dependent confounders.
+Biases due to missing data in empirical studies and due to inappropriate adjustment for intermediate variables and time-dependent confounders will be studied as special cases of this general causal theory rather than as separate cas ses.
+Next, several techniqies for confounding adjustment in point treatment studies are discussed: standard regression adjustment, standardisation and propensity score use subclassification, matching, regre ssion or inverse s the use of machine learning. e course focuses on mediation analysis. lt discusses controlled al direct and indirect effects, the media effect models and finally techniques for handling time-varying confounding: inverse weighting and G-est ^t this course, we will introduce margina the analysis of time-dependent exposures in the presence of time-dependent

 Finally, the problem of incomplete data will be studied in more detail.
 The classical missing data taxonomy (missing (completely) at random, missing not at random) will be described and its plausibility evaluated in different settings.
 Imputation methods are discussed in detail; the EM-algorithm and inverse probability weighted estimators are only briefly mentioned.
 The importance of sensitivity analyses will be stressed.

 If time allows, instrumental variable methods will be discussed and illustrated in the context of imperfect randomized studies (e.g. randomized clinical trials with noncompliance).

 The different concepts and techniques will be illustrated using real data sets from epidemiology, sociology and economics.
-Initial competences Having successfully completed the course Analysis of continuous data' or having acquired otherwise the corresponding competences.
-Final competences - 1 Make the fundamental distinction between association analysis and causal analysis. - 2 Recognize the impact of missing data on a statistical analysis. - 3 Correct for selection bias and information loss due to missing data in standard statistical analyses. - 4 Understand the assumptions underlying different standard methods to correct for selection bias and information loss due to missing data in statistical analyses. - 5 Correct for measured (time-dependent) confounders in statistical analyses. - 6 Understand the assumptions underlying different standard methods to correct for measured (time-dependent) confounders in statistical analyses. - 7 Correct for unmeasured confounders in statistical analyses, when an instrumental variable has been measured. - 8 Detect and model interaction terms.